'night, Mother: English version

+Foreign versions

 Production history

-Norman wrote the play in 1981, it was developed at the Circle Repertory Company, and it premiered at the American Repertory Theater with Robert Brustein in Cambridge, Massachusetts.
+Norman wrote the play in 1981, it was developed at the Circle Repertory Company, and it premiered at the American Repertory Theater in Cambridge, Massachusetts.
 This production transferred to Broadway at the John Golden Theatre with the same cast and was directed by Tom Moore.
 It opened on March 31, 1983, and closed on February 26, 1984, after 380 performances.
 It received 4 Tony Award nominations: Best Play, Best Actress in a Play (both Bates and Pitoniak) and Best Director (Tom Moore).
 The Broadway cast transferred to Off-Broadway at the Westside Theatre in 1984 for 54 additional performances.

 A US.
 National Tour was launched after the Broadway production closed.
 Phyllis Somerville, who was Kathy Bates' understudy on Broadway, played Jessie for the tour.
 Mercedes McCambridge was nominated for a Helen Hayes Award for her performance as Mama in the Washington D.C. production.

 The first London production opened in 1985 at the Hampstead Theatre, directed by Michael Attenborough.
 Pitoniak and Bates again starred in a 1986 production at the Mark Taper Forum in Los Angeles.

 The first Chicago production opened in 1986 at the Wisdom Bridge Theatre, starring Sarajane Avidon and Elizabeth Moore.

 A Broadway revival opened at the Royale Theatre on November 14, 2004, and closed on January 9, 2005, after 65 performances and 26 previews, starring Brenda Blethyn and Edie Falco, and directed by Michael Mayer.

-A Philadelphia area production opened on September 14, 2017 at the Centre Theater in Norristown, Pennsylvania, starring Allison Deratzian and Susan Blair, and directed by David Deratzian.
+A Philadelphia area production opened on September 14, 2017, at the Centre Theater in Norristown, Pennsylvania, starring Allison Deratzian and Susan Blair, and directed by David Deratzian.

-Film adaptation
+Film adaptations

 Sissy Spacek attended the Broadway production and liked the play so much she began work on a film version.
 Anne Bancroft was cast as Mama.
 Marsha Norman adapted her own play for the film's screenplay.
 Tom Moore, who directed the play on Broadway, also directed the film.
 The film added more characters, whereas the play featured only two performers.
 The film received mixed reviews and was not nominated for any Academy Awards, although Bancroft was nominated for the Golden Globe Award for Best Actress in a Motion Picture – Drama.
-Spacek was nominated for the Academy Award that year for Crimes of the Heart, another film adaptation of a play, released the same year.
+Spacek was nominated for the Academy Award that year for Crimes of the Heart, another film adaptation of a play that was released the same year.

+A livestreamed version of the play starring Ellen McLain as Thelma and Sheila Houlahan as Jessie aired in 2021 on the online platform Twitch with the story adapted by McLain within the context of the COVID-19 pandemic.
+The filmed online play, directed by McLain's husband John Patrick Lowrie, is performed through an online face-to-face chat with the screen split between McLain's and Houlahan's screens, occasionally interrupted by cuts to pre-filmed footage relevant to the story.